 Oh goodness, there have been so many moments that have truly taken me by surprise.
 Some of the opportunities I’ve been fortunate to receive have been beyond anything I could have ever imagined, and I’m committed to cherishing every single one of them.

+But, if I were to pick one recent moment that really left me in awe, it would have to be the incredible success of Dry Disco.
 It all started with a simple outreach to the fantastic Millie Gooch (a prominent figure in the sobriety space and the founder of Sober Girl Society).
 I suggested a collaboration event with her and Stay Sassy and, after a brief phone call, what began as a small idea blossomed into an alcohol-free day festival held at one of London’s most iconic clubs.
 We welcomed over 300 amazing women into different rooms filled with panel talks, dance classes, breath workshops, pamper lounges, a ‘Boozeless Bar’, and sponsors galore.
 It was pure magic!
-The event far exceeded expectations, and because of its success we’re already planning another one for December.
+The event exceeded expectations, and we’re planning another one for December.

 To be honest I’ve had my fair share of lessons when it comes to burnout, and it was a real struggle during the lockdown period.
 However, I’ve learned from those tough times, and I’ve taken steps to make things more manageable.
 One significant change I made was hiring a full time Executive Assistant.
 Having that extra pair of hands, a brilliant brain, and another heart to assist me with all these passion projects has been a game-changer.
 Yes, it can be quite the juggling act but I thrive under pressure, and because I have such a personal connection to each venture I find immense satisfaction in all of them.
 So I’m willing to put in the work to make them succeed.